 Certain special events might require an admission fee or advance ticket purchase.

 Manatee Village Historical Park is primarily accessible for differently-abled individuals.
 Due to the historic nature of some of our buildings, visitors may be offered an alternative experience.
-Call or e-mail for more information.
+Online experiences provide both text and audio options and include:

-We are located at 1404 Manatee Avenue East (SR 64), Bradenton, Fl 34208.
+We are located at 1404 Manatee Avenue East (SR 64), Bradenton, FL 34208.

 In the interest of preserving our historic structures and artifacts for future generations:

-Please clean up after your dog.
+Please keep your dog on a leash and please clean up after your dog.

 Children must be supervised by an adult at all times.